More than 100 COVID-19 cases reported in South Miss. LTC facilities this week

 JACKSON, Miss.
-(WLOX) - As the rest of Mississippi is seeing an uptick in COVID-19 cases, the trend seems to continue in long-term care facilities across the state.
+(WLOX) - As multiple counties prepare for tighter restrictions due to their COVID-19 case rates, long-term care facilities in South Mississippi are also seeing a high number of cases.

-Nine long-term care facilities in the six southern counties have reported outbreaks as of 6 p.m.
-June 25, according to the Mississippi State Department of Health.
+Ten long-term care facilities in the six southern counties have reported outbreaks as of 6 p.m.
+July 9, according to the Mississippi State Department of Health.

-This is a large jump from the three facilities in only two counties reporting ongoing outbreaks from the previous week.
-The largest jump was seen in the Boyington Health & Rehabilitation Center, which went from 7 to 40 cases in residents in the span of a week.
+In total, 105 LTC residents have reported cases of COVID-19 in Harrison and Jackson counties alone.

+Gov. Tate Reeves recently announced tighter restrictions on 13 Mississippi counties with significant spikes in cases, with Harrison and Jackson counties being part of that 13.
+The tighter restrictions will be in place starting July 13 until July 20.

-Across the entire state, there were 550 new cases of COVID-19 and 6 new deaths reported Friday.
-That’s compared to Thursday when there were nearly 1,100 new cases and 5 new deaths.
+Across the entire state, there were 868 new cases of COVID-19 and 19 new deaths reported Sunday.

 The names of the facilities where outbreaks have been reported had previously been withheld, citing patient privacy.